Here is my offer on your property when you need to sell NOW

-3. The mortgage rate must be less than 7% per year for the remainder of the loan term, and at least 10 years remaining before the loan is due to be paid off with a balloon payment or the loan must have no balloon payment at all (that’s called “Fully Amortizing”).
+3. The mortgage rate must be fixed and less than 7% per year for the remainder of the loan term, and at least 10 years remaining before the loan is due to be paid off with a balloon payment or the loan must have no balloon payment at all (that’s called “Fully Amortizing”).

 5. The mortgage loan payments must be current.
 I will prorate the interest to the day that I take title to the property.

 6. At this time, I am not buying Mobile Homes, Condominiums, Townhomes, or Manufactured Homes, just houses and multifamily properties, and I never buy in blighted or war zone areas.
 The property must have city water and sewer.

 That’s it!
 I am not very fussy.
 My group and I buy in “as is” condition, as long as the condition is reasonable.
 I don’t mind a little dirt, because I will bring in a professional cleaning and repair crew before I rent out the property.
 You won’t have to pay for repairs, Realtor costs, or closing costs.
 I won’t beat you down on the price.
 You also won’t have to make any more mortgage loan payments after you sell the property.